airbnb/chronon/CONTRIBUTE.md

 ## Process

 Here is the process for making a CHIP:

 1. Create a PR in chronon/proposals with a single markdown file.Take the next available CHIP number and create a file “CHIP-42 Monoid caching for online & real-time feature fetches”.
 This is the document that you will iterate on.
 2. Fill in the sections as described above and file a PR.
 These proposal document PRs are reviewed by the committer who is on-call.
 They usually get merged once there is enough detail and clarity.
 3. Start a [DISCUSS] issue on github.
 Please ensure that the subject of the thread is of the format [DISCUSS] CHIP-{your CHIP number} {your CHIP heading}.
 In the process of the discussion you may update the proposal.
 You should let people know the changes you are making.
 4. Once the proposal is finalized, tag the issue with the “voting-due” label.
 These proposals are more serious than code changes and more serious even than release votes.
 In the weekly committee meetings we will vote for/against the CHIP - where Yes, Veto-no, Neutral are the choices.
-The criteria for acceptance is 3+ “yes” vote count by the members of the committee without a veto-no. Veto-no votes require in-depth technical justifications to be provided on the github issue
+The criteria for acceptance is 3+ “yes” vote count by the members of the committee without a veto-no. Veto-no votes require in-depth technical justifications to be provided on the github issue.
 5. Please update the CHIP markdown doc to reflect the current stage of the CHIP after a vote.
 This acts as the permanent record indicating the result of the CHIP (e.g., Accepted or Rejected).
 Also report the result of the CHIP vote to the github issue thread.

 It's not unusual for a CHIP proposal to take long discussions to be finalized.
 Below are some general suggestions on driving CHIP towards consensus.
 Notice that these are hints rather than rules.
 Contributors should make pragmatic decisions in accordance with individual situations.